NealHumphrey/NealHumphrey.github.io/projects/flashband/index.md

 Flashband
 =========

 When I first started [Flashband](https://flashband.org), my band had just broken up and I was looking for a new way to meet musicians.
 Flashband was the solution I came up with.
 With two co-founders, I built a website and hosted a ton of local events.
-We recruited 2,000+ musicians to join, and in 2015 we closed a round of seed-investment funding.
+We recruited 2,000+ musicians to join, and in 2015 we closed a round of seed investment funding.
 At our peak we had 3 people full-time and a couple part-time.

 We ended active operations in 2016 because, well, music is a tough business.
 I wrote [an article](https://flashband.org/resources/news/rebooted) to our community summarizing the decision and our next steps at the time.